Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 A trial of Veregen cream for women with vulval intraepithelial neoplasia (EPIVIN)

 Vulval intraepithelial neoplasia (VIN) means there are pre cancerous changes to cells in the skin of the vulva.
 It is not cancer, but if it isn’t treated it can develop into vulval cancer.
 There are 3 categories of VIN.
-This trial is for women with VIN 3, which means the cells are very abnormal.
+This trial was for women with VIN 3, which means the cells are very abnormal.
 Your doctor may also call this severe dysplasia.

 Doctors usually treat VIN 3 with surgery or occasionally with laser treatment.
 These treatments help but doctors are always looking for more treatments.

-The aims of this trial are to find out
+The aims of this trial are to find out:

-- If Veregen cream can help women with VIN
+- if Veregen cream can help women with VIN

-- How safe it is for women with VIN
+- how safe it is for women with VIN

-- How it affects
+- how it affects

 quality of life